InsightsInsight - Education, Employment & HR - UPDATED: October 7, 2021 12:00 am

 - Print this article

-Our experience has been that the rate of large-scale redundancies has increased three-fold since this time last year.
+Our experience since the beginning of the pandemic has been that the rate of large-scale redundancies has increased significantly.
+Now that the furlough scheme has ended, this trend may well continue through into the new financial year.

 As a result, employers might now be considering the need to make 20 or more employees redundant in a period of 90 days or less.
 Below, we provide a reminder of the main issues that you need to think about before commencing such a process.